hoangduytran/blender-manual/manual/addons/import_export/scene_3ds.rst

 Scene Units
    Takes the scene unit length settings into account to export the real size of the objects.
    If the settings are millimeters, the exported scene will be scaled up since Blender uses meters for unit scale.
+   Also imperial unit measures are supported, the exporter will convert the mesh to the selected scene unit.

 Forward / Up Axis
    Since many applications use a different axis for pointing upwards,